hoanhan101/hstore/README.md

 $ bash run_6824.sh raft
 ```

 This will run all the test for Raft.
-If one want to test features
+If one want to test features separately, then inside raft
-separately, then:
+pacakge directory:
 - `go test -run 2A` checks leader election and heartbeats
 - `go test -run 2B` checks log replication
 - `go test -run 2C` checks persistent state